How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Align your content marketing strategy with SEO

-This method is one of the most frequently used tricks for digital marketing blog ideas.
-You can get content topics AND beat the competition in the process.
+This method is one of the most frequently used digital marketing blog ideas tricks.
+It can help you find content topics and beat the competition.

-The easiest and quickest way to do this is by using tools such as ahrefs, semrush or Spyfu to find top pages of competitors that are getting organic traffic, but this is optional.
-Seeing top pages that are getting significant traffic can help you prioritize those blog posts.
+The easiest and quickest way to do this is to use tools such as Ahrefs, Semrush, or Spyfu to find the top pages of competitors that are getting organic traffic, but this is optional.
+Seeing the top pages that are getting significant traffic can help you prioritize those blog posts.

 The rationale behind looking at your competitor’s website for topics is that since your competitor is already doing their research, you can save your resources and capitalize on the keywords they are already ranking for.
-Your competitor’s keywords may also be relevant to you, saving hours of work in keyword research or in finding content topics.
+Your competitor’s keywords may also be relevant to you, saving work hours in keyword research or finding content topics.

 Follow these steps to get traffic using your competitor’s blogs.

-Step 1: Find 3 Competitors Sites that have Good Blog Traffic
+Step 1: Find 3 competitor sites that have Good Blog Traffic

-If you have been doing digital marketing research for the business, you should already have a list of competitors who are doing good in terms of traffic and rankings.
+If you have been doing digital marketing research for the business, you should already have a list of competitors doing well in terms of traffic and rankings.

 If not, make a list based on keywords that you are trying to rank for.
-Once quick way to do this is put keywords on Google search and use a VPN (if you are doing it for other country).
-Now see the domains that come up in search.
-Make a list of domains who are your direct competitors in terms of value offerings, and also note the total traffic they are getting.
+One quick way to do this is to put keywords on Google search and use a VPN (if you are doing it for another country).
+Now, see the domains that come up in the search.
+Make a list of domains that are your direct competitors in terms of value offerings, and also note the total traffic they are getting.

 You can use similarweb or ahref’s free website traffic checker to run your list.

-So, Let’s assume you offer “Automation Testing” for small businesses and startups in India & the U.S.A.
-One of your main keywords would be the obvious “Automation testing for Startups”.
-So, to find your SEO competitors, you can put this keyword on Google and use a VPN to find region relevant results.
+Let’s assume you offer “Automation Testing” for small businesses and startups in India and the U.S.A.
+One of your main keywords would be the obvious “Automation testing for Startups.”
+To find your SEO competitors, you can put this keyword on Google and use a VPN to find region-relevant results.

 finding SEO competitors using a simple google search and a VPN.

-Out of the top 3 results, I could find the third one as the main competitor.
-The next thing to do here is shortlist more domains (that are your competitors) and run the list in the website traffic checker.
+Out of the top 3 results, I could find the third one as the leading competitor.
+The next thing to do here is shortlist more domains (your competitors) and run the list in the website traffic checker.

 checking website traffic using an online tool

-You need monthly organic traffic estimate of each domain because you may want to see the organic performance of the websites that are successful in their blog efforts.
+You need a monthly organic traffic estimate for each domain because you may want to see the organic performance of websites that are successful in their blog efforts.

 Step 2: Look at their top pages, traffic and primary keyword